 - If Your Tongue Has a White Coating or White Spots

-A whitish plaque which resembles cheese indicates that you might be having a yeast infection.
+A whitish plaque that resembles cheese indicates that you might be having a yeast infection.

 This white coat is due to excessive growth of Candida Albicans, which exists in the mouth of a healthy person.